achiestdragon/leggie/README.md

 # progress:-

-FIXME: redesign needed :- servos not powerful enough to lift robot into walking position
+FIXME:  servos not powerful enough to lift robot into walking position see readme.txt

 hardware build and 3d printed parts :-